 I want to begin by saying, some people don’t know any better.
 I didn’t myself once.
 I am still capable, in my hectic and chaotic work schedule, of slipping up by not citing an image.
 I have no issues if someone writes me an email correcting me or asking for removal altogether.
 I want to follow what is right so I hope for that kind of communication.
 Forgiveness is cool.

 That being said, I have sent out more than enough emails saying something like this:

-“Hi I appreciate that you shared my recipe, but copying and pasting it is copyright.
+“Hi I appreciate that you shared my recipe, but copying and pasting it is an infringement.
 Could you please replace the text with a link and you may keep the photo?”
 The reaction is rarely, “Sorry I didn’t know.”
 Usually it is met with douchey hostility.
 I rarely get angry at ignorance.
-Misguided arrogance is another story.
+Falsely held arrogance is another story.